gokulkrishnan2005/Module-1/DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 2- Data Types – Printing Integer Literals
+# Experiment No: 2- Data Types – bitwise shift operators on the user given integers

 ## AIM
-To write a Python program to print the following integer literals: 123, 456, 789.
+To write a Python program tobitwise shift operators on the user given integers

 ## ALGORITHM
 1. Begin the program.